New Media on the Campaign Trail: Case Studies from Winning Programs

 Jason Rosenbaum

 Jason is an activist, organizer, and musician living in Washington, DC.
-At the PCCC, he helps bold progressive candidates run great new media programs and campaigns for internet freedom and against cuts to the safety net.
+At the Action Network, he helps design and build new online organizing tools for progressives.

 Other sessions: How to Make Clicks Mean Something: Strategic Planning for Online Campaigns